danielhoherd/plexdl/README.md

-Starting from scratch building a plex direct downloader.
-The whole point is to not get media that has not been transcoded.
+The purpose of this tool is to allow you to download non-transcoded media from Plex Media Server shares.

 # Installation